binsec/binsec.github.io/_posts/1970-01-01-nutshell-ndss-21.md

 branch predictions and memory disambiguation mechanism in store-to-load forwarding (more details in the paper).

-In the end, Spectre attacks, exploit *speculation mechanisms* and *microarchitectural side-channels*.
+In the end, Spectre attacks exploit *speculation mechanisms* and *microarchitectural side-channels*.

 ## Speculative Constant-time